-The CD34+ cell was discovered as a result of the deliberate search for a stem cell capable of stimulating the development and/or repair of blood vessels.
+The CD34+ cell was discovered as a result of the deliberate search for a cell capable of stimulating the development and/or repair of blood vessels.
 All tissues in the body maintain their function by replacing cells over time.
 In addition to the maintenance function, the body must also be capable of building new blood vessels after injury.
-A CD34+ cell is a stem cell that has the ability to stimulate new blood vessel formation at the level of the microvasculature.
-No other native cell discovered to date has demonstrated this same capability.
+A CD34+ cell is an endothelial progenitor cell that has the ability to stimulate new blood vessel formation at the level of the microvasculature.

 Our proprietary cell technology using autologous (a patient's own naturally occurring) CD34+ cells has led to the development of therapeutic product candidates designed to address diseases and conditions caused by ischemia.
-Ischemia occurs when the supply of oxygenated blood to healthy tissue is restricted.
+Ischemia occurs when the supply of oxygenated blood to healthy tissue is restricted or reduced.
 Through the administration of CD34+ cells, we seek to promote the development and formation of new microvasculature and thereby increase blood flow to the impacted area.
-We believe that a number of conditions caused by underlying ischemic injury can be improved through our CD34+ cell technology including but not limited to CLI, CMD, NORDA and CKD.
+We believe that a number of conditions caused by underlying ischemic injury can be improved through our CD34+ cell technology including, but not limited to, Buerger's disease, CLI, CMD, and DKD.